ngaggion/ChronoRoot/README.md

 docker run -t -i --gpus all -v /PATH_TO_DATA:/work/DATA chronodocker
 ```

+The code is saved at \work\ChronoRoot. \
-Complete PATH_TO_DATA to have your time series visible on the docker environment, at /work/DATA
+Complete PATH_TO_DATA to have your time series visible on the docker environment, at /work/DATA \
 Make sure to have installed the nvidia-docker2 package, more information on https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/user-guide.html.

+In case of using Docker for root segmentation, for root analysis we only need the conda environment packages and opencv-python.
+So, the tensorflow and pydensecrf installation can be ommited.

 ### Manual: